allegro/ralph_pricing/doc/installation.rst

 ============
 Installation
 ============
-Scrooge is a plugin of ralph so, before you start scrooge installation, you need install ralph and refer to ralph documentation how its work.
+Scrooge is a plugin to ralph so, before you start scrooge installation, you need install ralph and refer to ralph documentation how it works.

 Install Scrooge
 ~~~~~~~~~~~~~~~